ZEISS-PiWeb/PiWeb-Api/_pages/023-catalogues.md

 ### Delete Catalogues (DELETE)

-There are two different options of deleting catalogues:
+There are two different options for deleting catalogues:

 * Delete all catalogues or
 * Delete one or more certain catalogues identified by their uuid